Safar Iranpak

 Safar Iranpak (23 December 1946 – 30 January 2009) was an Iranian football striker who played for Persepolis and the Iran national football team.

 Early life

-He was born in Masjed Soleyman on 23 December 1946.
+Iranpark was born in Masjed Soleyman on 23 December 1946.
 He started his playing career for his hometown team Shahin Ahvaz at the age of 12.

 Club career

-He was promoted to the first team squad of Shahin Ahvaz and joined Persepolis in summer 1968.
+Iranpark was promoted to the first team squad of Shahin Ahvaz and joined Persepolis in summer 1968.
 He played twelve seasons for Persepolis and is the best goalscorer at Tehran derby.
 He is also the third all-time goalscorer of Persepolis.